SideHustles/airtable-wrapper/README.md

 ## Usage

-You'll need an Airtable API key and the ID of the base you want to access.
-Find the base ID by browsing to https://airtable.com/api and selecting a base.
+You'll need an Airtable API key and the ID of the base you want to access:

+ * Visit your account page to create an API token.
+ * Find the base ID by browsing to https://airtable.com/api and selecting a base.
 This will take you to the API documentation for your base.

 ### Initialising